Tom-Bruise/es-theme-angular-trinitron/README.md

-# This is a modification of the Angular Theme for EmulationStation, with changes optimized for 240p resolutions.
+# This is a modification of Angular Theme for EmulationStation, with changes optimized for 240p resolutions.
 It was only tested on a Sony Trinitron KV-27FS100.

 # Angular Theme